Thermodynamics of Hamiltonian anyons with applications to quantum heat engines: Quantum engines based on symmetry control

 On the other hand, the heat absorbed from the hot reservoir is equal to the increase in internal energy during the heating stroke

-which allows us to compute the efficiency $\eta = W_\mathrm{cyc} / Q_\mathrm{H}$.
 The same quantities can be evaluated for a working substance of pure bosons or fermions by replacing $U$ in the above with $U_\mathrm{F}$ or $U_\mathrm{B}$ as given in Eq. \eqref{eqn:fermion_bosons_internal_energy}.
-A comparison of work and efficiency between bosons, fermions and anyons is plotted in \figref{fig:otto_performance}.
+The efficiency of the cycle is given by the quotient of Eqs.(\ref{otto_work},\ref{otto_heat}) and it is shown in App.\eqref{app:engine2} that this expression simplifies to

+regardless of whether the working substance consists of bosons, fermions or anyons; and independent of the reservoir temperatures or particle number.
+The reason this cannot exceed the Carnot efficiency is that $W_\mathrm{cyc} < 0$ wherever $\omega_2/\omega_1 < \beta_\mathrm{H}/\beta_{C}$ (i.e. the cycle ceases to function as an engine).
+Nonetheless, Carnot efficiency can be approached as this inequality is saturated, at the expense of vanishing work (see App.\ref{app:engine2}).

+While anyons offer no gain in efficiency in this model, the work output $W_\mathrm{cyc}$ can be significantly boosted when operating across the anyonic transition.
+Similar power enhancements have been predicted for cycles operating across a Bose-Einstein condensation transition \cite{Myers_22,Eglinton_23}.